It looks like you are using an old version of your browser and some features of our website might not work properly.

 Download the Guidelines

-Applications for the second round of funding have now closed and applicants will be advised of the outcome of their application in February 2019.
+Applications for the third round of funding have now closed and applicants will be advised of the outcome of their application in April 2019.

 Read below or download the FAQs here.